-- 1 Place your Villager on a tile that has an empty space adjacent to at least one of its segments. - 2 Choose a blueprint from your personal supply that you would like to build. - 3 Make sure the blueprint can be connected to the tile your Villager is standing on, following adjacency rules (see Adjacency, page 6).
-At least 1 valid segment needs to be adjacent without any segment breaking adjacency rules. - 4 Transport the required materials to the Villager who is building the tile, and consume them.
+- 1 Place your Villager on a tile that has at least one free segment. - 2 Choose a blueprint from your personal supply that you would like to build. - 3 Make sure the blueprint can be connected to the tile your Villager is standing on, following adjacency rules (see Adjacency).
+At least 1 valid segment needs to be adjacent without any segment breaking adjacency rules. - 4 Transport the required materials to the Villager who is building the tile, one by one, in any order, and consume them.
 Players gain any rewards for Refined and High Quality materials immediately as soon as you consume them.
-You may use Gold obtained this way for Free Market purchase within the same building construction. - 5 Place the building tile adjacent to the tile your Villager is standing on, following adjacency rules. - 6 Gain the Construction rewards indicated on the building you just placed: - Take a Milestone: If still available, take the Milestone matching the Refined material listed on the Construction reward (with a white arrow).
-If this Milestone has been taken by another player already, you may not take it from them. - Add tiles to the Bag: Whenever you build the first Refinery of each of the 4 Refined materials (Flour a, Milk d, Brick �, Timber ♥), add the entire corresponding stack of blueprint tiles into the bag and shuffle it.
+You may use Gold ® obtained this way for a Free Market purchase within the same building construction. - 5 Place the building tile adjacent to the tile your Villager is standing on, following adjacency rules. - 6 Gain the Construction rewards indicated on the building you just placed: - Take a Milestone: If still available, take the Milestone matching the Refined material listed on the Construction reward (with a white arrow).
+If this Milestone has been taken by another player already, you may not take it from them. - Add tiles to the Bag: Whenever you build the first Refinery of each of the 4 Refined materials (Flour 🗟, Milk 🗒, Brick 🌮, Timber 🌮), add the entire corresponding stack of blueprint tiles into the bag and shuffle it.

-LANDMARKS
+LANDMARKS =>

 Landmarks have a Flag icon next to their name on the yellow banner.
-This means that the player who built these Landmarks must mark them, so that they can score Points ★ from them at the end of the game.
+This means that the player who built these Landmarks must mark them, so that they can score Points 🖈 from them at the end of the game.
 Whenever you construct a building with a Flag icon, place one of your Flag markers on it.
 Flags are not limited.
 If you run out, use a suitable proxy.
-Landmarks need to be connected by a road to the rest of the Hamlet to be scored at the end of the game, unless stated otherwise on the tile.
+Landmarks need to be connected by a road to the Church to be scored at the end of the game, unless stated otherwise on the tile.